 What should I do if I think I’ve received a bill in error?

 Please contact the MGH Billing Office at 617-726-3884 if you believe you have received a bill in error.

 How can I get access to Patient Gateway?

 To sign up for a new account, reset your password, or access your existing account, visit Patient Gateway.
-You can also download the Partners Patient Gateway app to your mobile device or tablet.
+You can also download the Mass General Brigham Patient Gateway app to your mobile device or tablet.

 What do I need to participate?